 The strength of mooring lines and the number of head, stern, and breast lines for ships with an Equipment Number EN > 2000 are based on the side-projected area A1.
-Side projected area A1 should be calculated similar to the side-projected area A according to 201, of the rules but considering the following conditions:
+Side projected area A1 should be calculated similar to the side-projected area A according to 201. of the rules but considering the following conditions:

-- For oil tankers, chemical tankers, bulk carriers, and ore carriers the lightest ballast draft should be considered for the calculation of the side-projected area A1.
-For other ships the lightest draft of usual loading conditions should be considered if the ratio of the freeboard in the lightest draft and the full load condition is equal to or above two.
-Usual loading conditions mean loading conditions as given by the trim and stability booklet that are to be expected to regularly occur during operation and, in particular, excluding light weight conditions, propeller inspection conditions, etc. - Wind shielding of the pier can be considered for the calculation of the side-projected area A1 unless the ship is intended to be regularly moored to jetty type piers.
-A height of the pier surface of 3 m over waterline may be assumed, i.e. the lower part of the side-projected area with a height of 3 m above the waterline for the considered loading condition may be disregarded for the calculation of the side-projected area A1. - Deck cargo as given by the loading manual should be included for the determination of side-projected area A1.
-Deck cargo may not need to be considered if a usual light draft condition without cargo on deck generates a larger side-projected area A1 than the full load condition with cargo on deck.
+- The ballast draft should be considered for the calculation of the side-projected area A1.
+For ship types having small variation in the draft, like e.g. passenger and RO/RO vessels, the side projected area A1 may be calculated using the summer load waterline.
+(2022) - Wind shielding of the pier can be considered for the calculation of the side-projected area A1 unless the ship is intended to be regularly moored to jetty type piers.
+A height of the pier surface of 3 m over waterline may be assumed, i.e. the lower part of the side-projected area with a height of 3 m above the waterline for the considered loading condition may be disregarded for the calculation of the side-projected area A1. - Deck cargoes at the ship nominal capacity condition should be included for the determination of side-projected area A1.
+For the condition with cargo on deck, the summer load waterline may be considered.
+Deck cargoes may not need to be considered if ballast draft condition generates a larger side-projected area A1 than the full load condition with cargoes on deck.
 The larger of both side-projected areas should be chosen as side-projected area A1.
+(2022)